rivantsov/ngraphql/ReadMe.md

 [Star Wars Sample API - Step-by-step guide to NGraphQL](https://github.com/rivantsov/starwars/wiki)

 ## Star Wars example
 Explore the [StarWars sample app](https://github.com/rivantsov/starwars) - a sample of _GraphQL API_ implementation on top of a simple app.
-The example includes an HTTP server implementation with _Grapphiql_ interactive UI for executing queries.
+The example includes an HTTP server implementation with _Graphiql_ interactive UI for executing queries.

 ## Exploring the source code
 Download the source code, open the solution in *Visual Studio 2019*.
 Build all and run unit tests in *NGraphQL.Tests* project - all tests should pass.